 Triggered effects are caused by certain events happening.
 Such an event is the "trigger".

 8.1a Phase Triggered Effects

 Effects that trigger at a specific phase of a turn (such as at the beginning or end of a turn) are phase triggered effects.
-A game element with a phase triggered effect must be able to use that effect as that phase begins for it to trigger.

 8.1b "Starts the Game" Triggered Effect